shiy9/4156_F23_Project/README.md

 ## API Endpoints
-### User-related
+### Client-related
-`/user/register`
+`/client/register`
 - **Method**: POST
-- **Request Body**: JSON containing user `email` and `password`
+- **Request Body**: JSON containing client `email` and `password`
 - **Expected Response**:
+  - Response body is a message indicating whether the request succeeded or failed.
+  - Response codes:
     - `201`: registration successful, and user is logged into the database
     - `400`: registration failed (maybe due to email already in-use, invalid email and password formats.
 See response body for more information)

-`/user/login`
+`/client/login`
 - **Method**: POST
-- **Request Body**: JSON containing user `email` and `password`
+- **Request Body**: JSON containing client `email` and `password`
 - **Expected Response**:
+  - Response body is a JSON object with the following structure:
+    - ```json
+      {
+        "message": "message explaining request status",
+        "token": "authentication_token"
+      }
+      ```
+    - The response body will NOT contain a token if login was not successful.
+  - Response codes:
     - `200`: login success
     - `401`: login failed, password mismatch
-    - `404`: login failed, user does not exist
+    - `404`: login failed, client does not exist
-- Note: in future iterations, we plan to have `login` return a stateful token and will be used to modify database (such as adding an order, etc.).
-We will also support a `/user/logout` endpoint, which will invalidate the token.
+- The application using the service will be responsible for storing the token as it will be
+  needed to complete Order-related and Item-related operations.

 &nbsp;
 <br>